emallson/stat-scaling-models/writeup.md

 In *Legion,* you would have gone with ilvl in all but the most extreme cases.
 From BFA onward, though, it is often worth dropping ilvl (especially in later tiers).
-The changes in *Shadowlands* appear to fix this, with it virtually always being worthwhile to upgrade an item with a higher ilvl version.
+The changes in *Shadowlands* appear to fix this outside of extreme cases, with it virtually always being worthwhile to upgrade an item with a higher ilvl version.

 As an aside: *Shadowlands* appears to use 13 ilvls between difficulties instead of 15.
 That is not reflected in these charts, but the principle remains similar.